jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-1/chapter-7.md

-+++
+---
-title=  "The Allodial Government -- Lectures on Jurisprudence"
+heading: Chapter 7
-# heading=  "Chapter 7 of the Simplified Lectures of Jurisprudence of Adam Smith Part 1 Section 1"
+title: "The Allodial Government"
-date=  2015-09-24
+date: 2015-09-20
-author=  "Adam Smith"
+author: "Adam Smith"
-image=  "/covers/lectures.jpg"
+icon: /icons/smith.png
-description=  "The government which succeeded the fall of the Roman Empire was similar to Mongols" linkb=  "/research/smith/jurisprudence/part-1/section-1/chapter-6" linkbtext=  "Chapter 6" linkf=  "/research/smith/jurisprudence/part-1/section-1/chapter-8" linkftext=  "Chapter 8"
+image: "/covers/lectures.jpg"
-# heading=  Chapter 7
+description: "The government which succeeded the fall of the Roman Empire was similar to Mongols"
-+++
+---

 <!-- We will now=
 - consider what form of government succeeded , and